vrosinska/designers/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This app will help you find out more about the offerings, team, portfolio and contact details of STYLISH designers.
+My first portfolio app will help you find out more about the offerings, team, portfolio and contact details of STYLISH designers.